 # apt update && upgrade -y # reboot

-Now we are ready to get started installing Puppet Enterprise.
+Now we are ready to install Puppet Enterprise.

 Since this is a monolithic install we will be doing a web-based installation to make things easy.
 First, lets import the Puppet public key since all the packages from Puppet are signed.

 # wget -O - https://downloads.puppetlabs.com/puppet-gpg-signing-key.pub | gpg --import

 Now we need to get the package you downloaded from PuppetLabs over to your server using SCP/FTP.
 After that is done, make a directory in tmp called puppet.
 Move the tarbal to the new directory and untar it.

 # mkdir /tmp/puppet # mv /home/user/puppet-enterprise-2017.3.2-ubuntu-16.04-amd64.tar.gz /tmp/puppet # tar -xzvf puppet-enterprise-2017.3.2-ubuntu-16.04-amd64.tar.gz

 # cd puppet-enterprise-2017.3.2-ubuntu-16.04-amd64 # ./puppet-enterprise-installer

 Hit Enter to select the first option, which is to use the web-based installation.